 Electric buses are on the rise and many cities around the globe are transforming their traditional ICE or diesel fleets towards electrified transportation.
 Our thermal management materials can help enable fast-charging and wireless charging capabilities for these fleets.

 Among electric aircraft, there is little standardization in the design of the most critcal component - battery packs.
 By working closely with our team, you will find a product for your toughest design challenges.

 The Tg (glass transition temperature) of a material is the temperature range where the material changes from a rigid polymer to a more elastomeric polymer.
 Some silicone products can have a Tg as low as -120°C, which means the material is soft and flexible down to a negative 120°C. Some epoxy materials can have a Tg above 200°C, which means the material maintains its high strength properties up to 200°C.

-The glass transition temperature, Tg, of a material can be determined several ways; by measuring the material’s CTE over a temperature range using a thermal mechanical analyzer, by measuring the modulus of the material over a temperature range using a dynamic mechanical analyzer or by measuring the material’s specific heat over a temperature range using differential scanning calorimetry.
+The glass transition temperature, Tg, of a material can be determined in several ways; by measuring the material’s CTE over a temperature range using a thermal-mechanical analyzer, by measuring the modulus of the material over a temperature range using a dynamic mechanical analyzer or by measuring the material’s specific heat over a temperature range using differential scanning calorimetry.

 The CTE is the coefficient of thermal expansion of a cured material.
 It is expressed as the amount of linear expansion per degree of temperature.